- Our Community

 Delhi Charter Township's mission is to provide a sense of community with prospering quality of life while continuing to ensure the health, safety, and welfare of its residents and other citizens who live, work, and engage in activities in our community.

 Delhi Charter Township has mastered the art of balancing development and quality of life.
-A superb growing ground for children and teens, Delhi Township boasts four Michigan Exemplary Schools, and Holt's high school was recognized as one of the top 100 schools in the nation.
+A superb growing ground for children and teens, Delhi Township boasts four Michigan Exemplary Schools and Holt High School was recognized as one of the top 100 schools in the nation.
 And with Michigan State University next door, as well as Lansing Community College, Davenport College of Business, and Cooley Law School, we're at the center of lifelong learning.

 Delhi Township manages 11 parks, over 100 acres, offering a variety of outdoor recreation opportunities including playgrounds, baseball diamonds, swimming, a sledding hill, a bike/skate park, and an outdoor amphitheater.
 There is also a beautiful trail system for walking, hiking, and biking.
 There are also three major hospital systems mere minutes away, and our proximity to Lansing and East Lansing offers countless cultural and entertainment opportunities to our residents.